 Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 These gluten-free sugar cookies are wonderfully sweet and delicious.
 They are chewy and soft but still have that great sugar cookie flavor we all love!
 You only need 7 simple ingredients to make them and they are perfect for decorating.
-They work great for birthdays, Christmas, or any time really.
+They work great for birthdays and Christmas.
 Gluten-Free and KETO-friendly!

-- This recipe, as written is gluten-free, sugar-free, and KETO-friendly!
+- Healthy – this sugar cookie recipe, as written is gluten-free, sugar-free, and KETO-friendly!

 These sugar cookies would be so delicious dipped into some hot chocolate as a fun holiday treat!
 Better yet, pair them with some reindeer brownies for a complete holiday spread!